 Use a single clock.
 The same clock signal must appear in every always_ff @(posedge <clock>) expression.
-You can verify this by checking that only that signal appears as a Clock in Processing > Compilation Report > Fitter > Resource Section > Control Signals.
+You can verify this by checking that this is the only signal that appears as a Clock in Processing > Compilation Report > Fitter > Resource Section > Control Signals.